“I aim to assist my patients to the best of my ability through coordinated total care that is evidenced based.”

 David trained at Royal Melbourne Hospital and Peter MacCallum Cancer Centre before moving to the Calvary Mater Hospital in Newcastle, NSW.
 Here, together with several dedicated colleagues, he formed the Trans Tasman Radiation Oncology Group across Australia and New Zealand, and the Australasian Brachytherapy Group.
 He moved to Geelong, to set up the city’s first radiation oncology service, and then to Perth as the director of radiation oncology at Sir Charles Gairdner Hospital.

 David is a clinical professor at the University of Western Australia, adjunct professor at Edith Cowan University and an honorary associate of the University of Sydney.
-He currently practices as a consultant radiation oncology specialist at Sir Charles Gairdner Hospital (SCGH), South West Radiation Oncology Service (Genesis CancerCare, Bunbury), and Albany Hospital.
+He currently practices as a consultant radiation oncology specialist at Sir Charles Gairdner Hospital (SCGH), and with GenesisCare in Wembley and Albany.

 In Australia, together with Professor Keith Kaye, he was instrumental in developing the first prostate seed brachytherapy program.
 After pioneering the technique in Australia, he provided training to all Australian and New Zealand centres.

 His work as the international co-chair on the TARGIT trial, which evaluated the use of intraoperative radiotherapy in early breast cancer in women over the age of 50, lead to two publications in the Lancet and changed the management of patients with this disease.